 Here, the array length of a is 8, and the element type is int, which is the same as b, so we can say that a and b are equivalent.

-Go has value semantics, which means that an array variable represents the entire array, not a pointer to the first element of the array (as is done in C).
-In Go, passing an array uses value copying, which leads to significant performance loss when passing arrays with large element types or many elements.
+Go has value semantics, which means that an array variable represents the entire array, not a pointer to the first element of the array (which is the approach in C).
+In Go, passing arrays uses value copying, which leads to significant performance loss if we need to pass arrays with large element types or many elements.

-In C, such scenarios can be handled using array pointer types, but in Go, slices are generally used.
+In C, such scenarios can be handled using array pointer types, but in Go, we generally use slices.

 The Relationship Between Slices and Arrays#

 Thus, slices can be referred to as "descriptors" of arrays.
-The reason slices can be passed between different functions is due to the characteristics of "descriptors"; regardless of how large the underlying data storage is, the size of the descriptor is always fixed.
+The reason slices can be passed freely between different functions is due to the characteristic of "descriptors"; regardless of how large the underlying data storage is, the size of the descriptor is always fixed.

 Ways to Create Slices and Their Representation in Runtime#